 What are the Four Forces of Flight?

 The four forces of flight are lift, weight, thrust and drag.
 These forces make an object move up and down, and faster or slower.
 The amount of each force of Research Principles compared to its opposing force determines how an object moves through the air.

 What is Weight?

 Gravity is a force that pulls everything down to Earth.
 Weight is the amount of gravity multiplied by the mass of an object.
 Weight is also the downward force that an aircraft must overcome to fly.
-A kite has less mass and therefore less weight to overcome than a jumbo jet, but they both need the same thing in order to fly in journal writing services— lift.
+A kite has less mass and therefore less weight to overcome than a jumbo jet, but they both need the same thing in order to fly in Scopus indexed Journals— lift.

 What is Lift?

 Of course, Lift is the push that lets something move up.
 It is the force that is the opposite of weight.
 Everything that flies must have lift.
 For an aircraft to move upward, it must have more lift than weight.
 A hot air balloon has lift because the hot air inside is lighter than the air around it.
 Hot air rises and carries the balloon with it.
 A helicopter’s lift comes from the rotor blades.
 Their motion through the air moves the helicopter upward.
 Lift for an airplane comes from its wings in PhD thesis.
 This lift generated by an air foil or air craft depends on 4 factors like:

 - Speed of the airflow